matmuher/hash_table_optimize/README.md

 * -O1: 1.15 times
 * -O2: 0.86 times (anti boost!)

 Okay, we now have got decrease in performance and just have a look at our search function.
-How ugly and non-portable it is!:
+How ugly and non-portable it is!

  <img src="Screenshots/ugly_search.png"
         alt="Picture"